Turbulent route to two-dimensional soft crystals

-$N_b$ is the number of nearest neighbors of the $i$th particle, and $\theta_{mi}$ is the angle between the $x$-axis and the bond joining the $i$th particle with the $m$th particle.
-Before we turn to the full statistics of the bond order parameter, it useful to first look at a coarse-grained measure of this quantity.
-In analogy to our definition of a local packing fraction, we define a local bond order parameter $\psi^{\rm local}_6=({1}/{N_\Delta})\sum_{i=1}^{N_\Delta}\psi_6(\textbf{r}_i)$.
-The map for $\psi_{\rm local}$, corresponding to the packing shown in Fig.~\ref{vorn_mono}(a), is displayed in Fig.~\ref{vorn_mono}(b).
-Such a coarse-grained description shows macroscopically large regions with a very high value of $\psi^{\rm local}_6$ consistent with the visual suggestion of crystallinity in Fig.~\ref{vorn_mono}(c).
-Also, note that wherever the soft particles are hyper-packed, the crystallinity is lost, and we have a {\em re-entrant melting} scenario \cite{xu2016}.
+To quantify this degree of crystallinity, we use the standard measure of the bond order parameter $\psi_6$ ~\cite{psi61} for a given particle, $\psi_6(\textbf{r}_i)=\frac{1}{N_b}\left |\sum_{m=1}^{N_b}\exp{6\,\iota\, \theta_{mi}}\right |$ here $N_b$ is the number of nearest neighbors of the $i$th particle, and $\theta_{mi}$ is the angle between the $x$-axis and the bond joining the $i$th particle with the $m$th particle.
+Before we turn to the full statistics of the bond order parameter, it is useful to first look at a coarse-grained measure of this quantity.
+In analogy to our definition of a local packing fraction, we define a local bond order parameter $\psi_{6,\rm local}=({1}/{N_\Delta})\sum_{i=1}^{N_\Delta}\psi_6(\textbf{r}_i)$.
+The map for $\psi_{6,\rm local}$, corresponding and strongly correlated to the packing shown in Fig.~\ref{vorn_mono}(a), is displayed in Fig.~\ref{vorn_mono}(c).
+Such a coarse-grained description shows macroscopically large regions with a very high value of $\psi_{6,\rm local}$ consistent with the visual suggestion of crystallinity in Fig.~\ref{vorn_mono}(b).
+Also, note that wherever the soft particles are hyper-packed, the crystallinity is lost, and we have a {\em re-entrant melting} scenario \cite{xu2016} highlighted by the dashed black oval in Figs.~\ref{vorn_mono}(a) and (c).